Attending a Service at Southwell Minster during COVID-19 Restrictions

-In response to the current pandemic, the Cathedral is closed for public worship and private prayer.
-Our worship continues online – please join us for one of our services.
-For more information please see here.
+We are delighted to have welcomed people back into the Minster building for public worship, from Sunday 21 March.
+Our worship also continues online – please join us for one of our services.

 Please consider the Government guidance about ‘staying local’ when deciding whether to come to the Minster during this time.

 Our service pattern has changed due to the pandemic (see here for details).
 Because of continued restrictions, services will be different in some ways from what you may be used to.
 All services are currently held in the Nave, and numbers are restricted.

 Please note that the wearing of face coverings is now mandatory in all places of worship, so please bring a mask or other face covering with you unless you have a valid medical reason for not wearing one.

 We have introduced a booking system for our major services (usually 10.00am on Sundays) to help us manage attendance and keep everyone safe.
 The Services Calendar makes clear which services require a booking to attend.
 If at all possible, please book your place online, or call the Vergers’ Office on 01636 817290 and leave a message to book your place.
 If booking by phone, please call before Saturday at 3.00pm, to ensure that there is sufficient time to process your booking.
 There will no longer be a guarantee of places available ‘on the door’ - however, if the service isn't at capacity then we will of course let people in, but booking your place is the only way to guarantee entry to the service.

 Below are fuller instructions setting out what to expect when attending a service at the Minster at the moment.
 While there are many remaining restrictions, we hope that you will enjoy your time with us, and that you will find in this ancient place the presence of God, whose love is unchanging.

 Instructions for attending a service at Southwell Minster